 - Hopper support (along with hopper and feed tray) easily removed for manual pouring of very small lots or non-flowing seeds.

-- Seed splitters rest on ruled rails; the optimal setting for each seed type can be dialed in and repeated.
+- Seed dividers rest on ruled rails; the optimal setting for each seed type can be dialed in and repeated.

-- Two splitters and narrow bin can split the seed stream into three fractions: good, mixed (for re-winnowing or further processing), and trash.
+- Two dividers and narrow bin can split the seed stream into three fractions: good, mixed (for re-winnowing or further processing), and trash.

-- Magnetic hopper gate: $95.
-Uses powerful rare-earth magnets to deflect dirt and rock particles out of a falling stream of seed.
+- Magnetic hopper gate (optional) uses powerful rare-earth magnets to deflect dirt and rock particles out of a falling stream of seed.
 Works best with small seed, and efficacy may vary with magnetic properties of local soil.

 Purchase a Wizard

 Setup, operation, maintenance, and troubleshooting.
-Detailed descriptions of winnowing techniques to remove chaff, and material heavier than seed.
+Detailed descriptions of winnowing techniques to remove chaff, hollow/immature seed, and material heavier than seed.
 Probability-based techniques for winnowing flat seed.
 Instructions for hopper agitator and magnetic dirt removal.

 My name is Markael Luterra (I go by Mark).
 Luterra Enterprises is a portfolio of my designs, ideas, and knowledge that I feel sufficiently confident in to offer to others.
 I don’t wish to convince you to buy anything you don’t need.
 Rather, I wish to offer solutions that have worked for employers, clients, and my own endeavors.
 Suggested improvements are welcome.

 I have never managed to fit conveniently into a category.
 As a child in rural southwest Minnesota, my passions cycled between gardening, biology, botany, astronomy, weather, natural history, music, conservation, engineering, and alternative energy.